-The Department of Animal Science has faculty and staff who are committed to recruiting the highest quality students and to providing the resources necessary for students to be successful.
+The Department of Animal Science at the University of Connecticut has a diverse faculty, offering a wide range of educational opportunities for students.
+The internationally renowned faculty and staff are committed to recruiting talented graduate students, and to providing them with an unparalleled educational experience.
 As the academic success of our students is very important, faculty and staff carefully mentor each student's progress throughout their program.

 The Plan A Master of Science degree requires the completion of a research laboratory-based thesis, and is recommended for students who intend to continue toward the Ph.D. or wish to pursue a career in research and development, in consultation with their major advisor and the advisory committee.
 Students pursuing the M.S. or Ph.D. in Animal Science shape a curriculum of courses most suited to their needs.
-Several "typical" curricula are described below in the areas of Animal Genetics, Animal Nutrition, Food Science and Microbiology, and Physiology.
+Several "typical" curricula are described below in the areas of Animal Genetics and Regenerative Biology, Animal Nutrition, Food Microbiology and Safety, and Physiology.

 The Doctor of Philosophy degree is offered in Animal Science.
 Several areas of concentration are offered within the Animal Science Field of Study including: Animal Genetics and Regenerative Biology, Growth and Reproductive Physiology, Animal Nutrition, and Food Microbiology and Safety.
 The Ph.D. degree requires demonstrated capabilities for conducting independent research plus related scholarly attributes.
-Each Ph.D. plan of study must include 44 to 48 credits of course work beyond the baccalaureate degree, not including credits for foreign language or those substituted for foreign language requirements prescribed by the Graduate School.
+All graduate students receiving assistantship support are required to assist with the teaching of one (1) course per year of enrollment as part of their professional development.

 Completion of a strong undergraduate degree program, with fundamental training in biology, chemistry, mathematics and statistics, is required for admission to the Animal Science graduate program.
 Graduate programs in Animal Science often include supporting work in areas such as Pathobiology, Molecular and Cell Biology, and Nutrition, among others.

 The entire application package is evaluated as a whole, and in some cases a weakness in one area may be overcome by strength in another.

-If you are considering applying to the Animal Science Master's or Ph.D. programs, please visit the links below for detailed instructions.
+If you are considering applying to the Animal Science M.S. or Ph.D. programs, please visit the links below for detailed instructions.
 Our graduate programs depend heavily on the appropriate linkage of student and faculty interests.
 The department strongly encourages that applicants discuss the possibility of research with potential faculty advisors prior to applying.
 Applications that fail to indicate a preferred advisor will not be reviewed.
 Applicants should visit ANSC faculty bio and research pages and identify a faculty advisor based on the advisor’s research area.
 Prior to applying please contact your preferrred advisor to be sure they are currently accepting graduate students.